 - Was not an inmate of a public institution for more than six months during 2014

 If you have more acreage than is reasonably necessary to maintain a dwelling, adjust the amount of property tax billed to reflect the principal place of residence only.
-Only this smaller amount may be used to calculate the tax rebate.
+You are required to use this smaller amount to calculate the tax rebate.

 Married couples filing separate returns may each claim one-half of the credit that would have been allowed on a joint return.

 If you are eligible to claim the Refundable Medical Care Credit for Persons Age 65 Years or Older, you are also eligible to claim the Medical Care Expense Exemption for Persons 65 Years or Older, allowing an additional tax benefit.
 See the Subtractions from Income page.